Zzh-tju/ZoneEval/README.md

 ## Introduction

 Semantic objects are unevenly distributed over images.
-In this paper, we study the spatial disequilibrium problem of modern object detectors and propose to quantify this ``spatial bias'' by measuring the detection performance over zones.
+In this paper, we study the spatial disequilibrium problem of modern object detectors and propose to quantify this ''spatial bias'' by measuring the detection performance over zones.
 Our analysis surprisingly shows that the spatial imbalance of objects has a great impact on the detection performance, limiting the robustness of detection applications.
 This motivates us to design a more generalized measurement, termed Spatial equilibrium Precision (SP), to better characterize the detection performance of object detectors.
 Furthermore, we also present a spatial equilibrium label assignment (SELA) to alleviate the spatial disequilibrium problem by injecting the prior spatial weight into the optimization process of detectors.